What is pagination define?

 Problem with duplicates

 Depending on the structure of your pages with pagination, it is very likely that some pages may contain similar or identical content.
 In addition to this, you will often find out that you have the same SEO title and meta description tags on your site.
-In this case, duplicate content can cause difficulties for search engines when it’s time to determine the most relevant pages for a particular search query.
+In this case, duplicate content on website can cause difficulties for search engines when it’s time to determine the most relevant pages for a particular search query.